spiffe/tornjak/CONTRIBUTING.md

 Building Tornjak manually can be done with the Makefile.
 Notable make targets follow:
 - `make bin/tornjak-backend`: makes the Go executable of the Tornjak backend
 - `make bin/tornjak-manager`: makes the Go executable of the Tornjak manager
-- `make ui-agent`: makes the ReactJS app for the Tornjak frontend
+- `make ui-agent`: makes the optimized ReactJS app for the Tornjak frontend
 - `make container-tornjak-be`: containerizes Go executable of the Tornjak backend
 - `make container-manager`:containerizes Go executable of the Tornjak manager
 - `make container-frontend`: containerizes React JS app for the Tornjak frontend
+- `make container-tornjak`: containerizes Tornjak backend with Tornjak frontend

 For usage instructions of the containers, please see our [USAGE document](./USAGE.md) to get started.